Villasur expedition: Aftermath

 The Spanish and Pueblo survivors returned to Santa Fe on September 6.
-The expedition had journeyed farther to the north and east than any other Spanish military expedition, and its defeat marked the end of Spanish influence on the central Great Plains.
+The expedition had journeyed further to the north and east than any other Spanish military expedition, and its defeat marked the end of Spanish influence on the central Great Plains.
 The governors of New Mexico inquired into and apportioned blame for the disaster over the next seven years.
 The French in Illinois were elated to learn of the battle in October, but subsequent French expeditions did not establish French trade and influence in the area.